 - When you connect to folders, toolboxes, and databases, ArcGIS Pro begins indexing their contents immediately.
 Once indexed, their contents can be found by a search.

 - Most organizations have a lot of data, and people often don't know where it all is.
-When you save and share your ArcGIS project with others, the connections included in the project are immediately available; others don't have to know where the information is stored.
+When you save and share your ArcGIS project or project template with others, the connections included are immediately available; others don't have to know where the information is stored.

 - Your project can be archived effectively.